 In 2015 I traveled to the remote Pacific coast of Colombia to make a film with and about the community of Coqui.
 Hopes and anxieties were high, as Colombia was on the very cusp of ending its 50+ year civil war.
 For decades, the FARC rebels had trafficked the bulk of the world’s cocaine trade up this coastline to pay for its war efforts.
 The area is so off-grid that the only way in is boat or light plane: there are no roads, and almost no government services.
-As one of the characters in the film said, “It’s like living in the mythic village of Mocando,” made famous by Gabrielle Garcia Marquez in his magical realist masterpiece One Hundred Years of Solitude.

 But here on the very fringes of the world’s consumerist economy, a very special sense of community can be had – where villagers band together to harvest crops, clean the village, dance in the streets, forage, farm, and fish.
 It's the wettest place on earth and one of the most biodiverse.
 I went there to help put the community on the ecotourism map, and hopefully make it more resilient.

+In Spanish.
 To view video captions, hover over the video and click on CC.

 We chose four characters to follow that would create a multifaceted portrait: Ovideo, the artisanal fisherman and jungle farmer, keenly caring for his two young daughters; Cata, an environmental engineer working with villagers to develop vanilla production that doesn’t damage the forest; Maria, a restauranteur who takes everyone on a foraging expedition into the mangroves; and finally, Fausto himself, who ties the story together.